Connect with us

 These issues could impact the performance of your core apps, your iPhone’s battery life, and its overall speed which can make it tricky to use as a daily driver.

-You should be able to fix some problems on your own, but some bugs and performance issues will probably require a fix from Apple down the road.
+You should be able to fix some problems on your own, but some bugs and performance issues may require a fix from Apple down the road.

 If you can’t stand the iOS 17.2 beta’s performance on your iPhone, you can downgrade back to iOS 17.1.2 or iOS 17.1.1.
 The downgrade path to other iOS firmware is closed.